Segmentation

 topic a C programmer should learn.

-powerful memory debugger in the world.
+Valgrind is one of the most powerful memory debugger in the world.
 It is easy to use.
-We only need
+We only need to add -g to compile the source codes and then invoke valgrind like this:

 Electric Fence is another elegant memory debugger.
 It is particularly useful when you cannot find a good test set for valgrind.